BS AU 145e

 THE NEW E STANDARD FOR NUMBER PLATES, WHAT IS IT?

-From the 31st August 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
+The new British Standard BS AU 145e came into effect from September 1st 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
 The goal of this legislation is to provide clearer and more durable number plates that will be readable for longer.

 Click below to watch our brief video explaining the upcoming changes

-WHAT WILL CHANGE FROM SEPTEMBER 1ST 2021 ?
+WHAT HAS CHANGED FROM SEPTEMBER 1ST 2021?

 Only solid black characters are permitted.

-Fonts, commonly known as Carbon, Hi-line and 3D are no longer permitted.
+Fonts, commonly known as Carbon, Hi-line, and 3D are no longer permitted.

 All printed materials manufactured by number plate suppliers must have the new British Standard mark, BS AU 145e.